Hello! We're a group of students from Temasek Polytechnic working on our Final Year Project titled "Missed Calls".

 Jeanine is a JC1 student who is stuck at home with her estranged mother, Lisa, during the Circuit Breaker period in Singapore.
 After losing her grandfather to COVID-19 over a month ago, she is overwhelmed with grief and unable to move on.

-When she receives a notification about a missed call from 'Ah Gong' - her late grandfather, she realizes that she can communicate with him days before his passing.
-Clutching onto the possibility of altering the past, she tries her best to get Ah Gong to stay home, not realizing that she was the person who passed him the virus.
+When she receives a notification about a missed call from 'Ah Gong' - her late grandfather, she realises that she can communicate with him days before his passing.
+Clutching onto the possibility of altering the past, she tries her best to get Ah Gong to stay home, not realising that he had already contracted the virus.

 What inspired me to make this film?